-Our lawyers understand the risks inherent in litigation both for employers and employees.
-This allows our firm to act decisively to manage settlement opportunities in the litigation process.
+Our litigation lawyers understand the risks inherent in litigation both for employers and employees.
+This allows our firm to act decisively to manage settlement opportunities in the litigation lawyer process.
 We will advise on gathering document obligations and strategies to facilitate resolution, whichever side you are on.

-Practical experience during employment litigation allows for managing legal costs in a way that maintains the company’s target in terms and deadlines and the bottom line.
+Practical experience during employment litigation lawyer allows for managing legal costs in a way that maintains the company’s target in terms and deadlines and the bottom line.